 The health and functionality of the evaporator coils are directly proportional to your refrigerator’s performance.
 If they’re compromised, you might notice uneven cooling, frost build-up, and a spike in your energy bills.
-These coils are integral to the fridge’s ability to maintain a consistent temperature, ensuring that your food stays fresh and safe to eat.
+These coils are integral to the fridge’s ability to maintain a consistent temperature, ensuring your food stays fresh and safe.

 Common Causes of Frozen Evaporator Coils

 Overstuffing your fridge or inadvertently blocking vents can restrict airflow, leading to cold spots and eventual coils freezing.
 Proper ventilation is crucial to maintain the right temperature inside the fridge.